 After suffering a heart attack, Ted faced new challenges – retiring and charting a new path.
 Post retirement, he transitioned to his second career with The Home Depot, a company whose values aligned with his own.
 Ted has held positions of increasing responsibility in field operations, corporate leadership training, talent acquisition and staffing, and business to business operations.
-These roles have given him a unique perspective on optimizing human capital in Corporate America.
+These roles, combined with his service on the Board of Directors for The Home Depot Military Appreciation Group, have given him valuable insight into the intricacies of the corporate world and have provided a unique perspective on optimizing human capital in Corporate America.

-Ted and his wife Melissa have two grown children, Alexis and Ward, and currently reside in the greater Atlanta area.
-Ted is a graduate of the University of Georgia, where he earned his Bachelor of Business Arts in Business Management.
-He also earned a Master of Military Studies degree from the Marine Corps Command and Staff College and a Master of Science in National Security Strategy from the National War College.
+A graduate of the University of Georgia, Ted earned his Bachelor of Business Arts in Business Management.
+He also earned a Master of Military Studies from the Marine Corps Command and Staff College and a Master of Science in National Security Strategy from the National War College.